What next for the Hurstbridge Rail Corridor?

 Banyule is fortunate to have extensive public open space, contributing to our local lifestyle, identity and character.

-The draft Study explores safe, direct and feasible active transport options to connect residents and users to places along the rail line and nearby activity centers.
+The Study explores safe, direct and feasible active transport options to connect residents and users to places along the rail line and nearby activity centers.
 It also outlines options to improve urban design and landscaping to create more attractive and welcoming spaces.

 The guiding principle of Council’s Open Space Strategy is community health and wellbeing, which recognises the significant health benefits provided by proximity to natural environments.
 The area along the rail line presents an opportunity to enhance access and improve options for active transport through best practice open space and urban design principles.